oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 </details>

-## 1. Populate Driver Configuration Files
+## 1. Update Driver Configuration Files

 Driver configuration files used in this workshop are provided below.